 Finally, as an update to my 2019 post about using Restream, we now use OBS + Restream instead of Ecamm + Restream.
 Of course, Ecamm Pro has just rolled out some ahMAYzing new features so this could change… but for now, we’re enjoying this combo and we’ll be optimizing for the next month or so as we prep for our busiest broadcasting season (the last six weeks of the year).

 I know this is a LOT, but I like to be complete. 😉 I’m sure that’ll help someone!
 Happy to answer questions.
 I looooove geeking out about this kind of tech!

-Yes, I still use a mousepad from the ’90s because… well, just because! 😉
+Yes, I still use a mousepad from the ’90s even though the mouse is optical because… well, just because! 😉